 Core Workflows¶

-This guide covers the standard OneEHR operating path: prepare standardized tables, materialize features, train and test models, and write structured analysis.
+This guide explains the standard OneEHR path: prepare CSV tables, materialize features, train models, test systems, write analysis outputs, and render figures.

-Use this page for workflow decisions.
-Use the Configuration Reference, CLI Reference, and Artifacts Reference for full option tables and on-disk details.
+Use Configuration Reference, CLI Reference, and Artifacts Reference for complete option tables and file layouts.

 oneehr preprocess --config experiment.toml